alexandrebouillet/sklearn-desicion-tree/README.md

-# sklearn-desicion-tree
+# Decision Tree
-This is my first Decision Tree with Scikit-Learn
+This is Decision Tree with Scikit-Learn.